-Reacquainting Customers with the Appeal
+Reacquainting Customers with the Appeal of the Post Office

 Some 400,000 people work at the Japan Post Group today.
-The Group is hard at work deploying a diverse range of communication activities to earn favorable evaluations for the Group, by sharing with customers the unique appeal of the post office, including the strenuous efforts Group employees make every day and the deep
+The Group is hard at work deploying a diverse range of communication activities to earn favorable evaluations for the Group, by sharing with customers the unique appeal of the post office, including the strenuous efforts Group employees make every day and the deep roots we have established in local communities.